Here’s a round-up of all the new SNL opening sketches

 Davidson wore a t-shirt to Macdonald in tribute and later in the show, Michael Che and Colin Jost devoted the final minute of their sketch to classic moments from the comedian.

 These included jokes about Bill Clinton’s marriage, a poorly planned airport and a building climber known as ‘Snakeman”.
-The montage closed with a clip of Macdonald delivering a pointed joke about O J Simpson - something the comedian alleged led to him being removed from the show in 1998.
+The montage closed with a clip of Macdonald delivering a pointed joke about OJ Simpson - something the comedian alleged led to him being removed from the show in 1998.

 Introducing the tribute, Jost said: “It is a bittersweet night for us tonight.
 Norm is the reason that I ever wanted to do ‘Weekend Update’ and so tonight we thought we’d turn the last few jokes of ‘Update’ over to Norm.”